racket/rhombus/README.md

 **Anyone can participate in Rhombus design discussions.** The Racket team's unofficial motto is _anything we can do, you can do:_ programmers should feel empowered to participate in the creation of the languages they use.
-Discussions in pull requests and issues are open to all, and a wide variety of perspectives is especially beneficial.
+Discussions, pull requests, and issues are open to all, and a wide variety of perspectives is especially beneficial.

 # Using this GitHub Repository